joeysapp/axi/README.md

 $ python3.8 -m axi
 ```

+# Notes and Considerations
+* All shapes use millimeters as units.
+* No shape should ever generate negative values.
+  - Shapes may need to go out of bounds, but the Axidraw will never be told to go out of bounds.

 ## To-do
 - [ ] **Print a friggin' line**
 - [ ] **Print two friggin' lines**